COVID variant fears and profit taking knock sterling from 3-year high | Business

 Economic indicators including retail sales and surveys of purchasing managers are looking up as Britain started the third stage of its reopening in May, allowing indoor dining in pubs and restaurants.
 A deluge of new orders helped to drive a record increase in British manufacturing activity last month as the economy began to recover from the COVID-19 pandemic, a survey showed.

-Sterling had found support last week in the comments from Bank of England policymaker Gertjan Vlieghe.
-Vlieghe said the central bank was likely to raise rates only well into next year while noting an increase could come earlier in 2022 if the economy rebounded more quickly than expected.
+Last week, sterling had found support in the comments from Bank of England policymaker Gertjan Vlieghe.
+Vlieghe said the central bank was likely to raise rates only well into next year, while noting an increase could come earlier in 2022 if the economy rebounded more quickly than expected.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)